Nonresident Military Service Members and Spouses

 The military automatically withholds state taxes for the state of legal residence, e.g., the home of record from where the servicemember entered the military, that is noted in his/her military personnel record.
 This does not change unless a servicemember takes action to change it, and this change is approved by the military.
 Service members can only make such a change by submitting Department of Defense form DD-2058; the approved form will be placed in his/her military personnel record.

-For additional general information, see "Resident Military Personnel Stationed Outside Ohio" on page 13 of the 2013 Ohio income tax instructions.
-(Note: the instructions for Line 38 on page 23 apply to military nonresidents.)
+For additional general information, see "Income Taxes and the Military" on page 13 of the 2016 Ohio income tax instructions.
+(Note: page 22 of the instructions for Ohio Schedule A line 25 apply to military nonresidents.)

 You can locate any necessary forms and instructions on our Web site by visiting Tax Forms.